art-framework/art-module-template/Readme.md

 * Create a new Github project using this template.
 * Clone the new repository and open it in IntelliJ.
-* Update the gradle.properties file and change the following variables:
+* Update the `gradle.properties` file and change the following variables:
-    * group: your-maven-group-id (e.g.: io.github.silthus)
+    * `group`: your-maven-group-id (e.g.: io.github.silthus)
-* Update the root.projectName inside settings.gradle.
+* Update the `root.projectName` inside `settings.gradle`.
 This will be your artifactId.
 * Rename the java package and module to match your project.
 * Code away :) - and once you are ready, push your commit (in [conventional commit style](https://www.conventionalcommits.org/)) to master.